 After the Starliners returned from France, guitarist Graham Dunnet left and emigrated to Canada.
-He formed a group in Toronto called Dee and The Yeomen who were very successful locally and had several singles released in Canada.
+He formed a group in Toronto called "Dee and The Yeomen" who were very successful locally and had several singles released in Canada.

 Although Johnny Neal and The Starliners had earlier recorded some songs for Decca Records (none of which were ever released), John Singer signed them to the Pye Records label in 1965 which resulted in the release of a single entitled 'And I Will Love You' - an original song composed by Starliners guitarist Keith Dolloway.

-Various "Starliners" came and went over the years, including Jon Fox (see Jon Fox and The Hunters and Cathedral, Keith Dolloway, "Moon" Shaw, Paul Brunt, Malcolm Priddy, John Andrews, Peter Wright, Stuart Duncan (Tiny Tim), Pete Oliver (Dead Legs), Mike Ellis (The Swede), Alan "Doog" Wishart and Alan "Clog" Clifford etc.
+Various "Starliners" came and went over the years, including Jon Fox (see Jon Fox and The Hunters and Cathedral, Keith Dolloway, "Moon" Shaw, Paul Brunt, Malcolm Priddey, John Andrews, Peter Wright, Stuart Duncan (Tiny Tim), Pete Oliver (Dead Legs), Mike Ellis (The Swede), Alan "Doog" Wishart and Alan "Clog" Clifford etc.

 The later 1960s saw the formation of "The Johnny Neal Sound" which was a rhythm and blues line-up including various "Starliners" as well as Mike Burney (later to join Roy Wood's Wizzard) and Paul Carter on saxophones, plus Ian Boyle on trumpet.
 Spencer Davis described The Johnny Neal Sound as "equal to the best of any hip London band" but despite successful appearances at the Cedar Club and Birmingham Town Hall, the line-up didn't last due to the financial difficulty in supporting a seven piece band.

-By the end of the 1960s Johnny Neal's Starliners consisted of bass guitarist Barry Gray, drummer Roger Craythorne who had played in a band called "Sun Trolley", and Geoff Nicholls (doubling on guitar and keyboards) who was previously in a West Midlands group called The World of Oz.
+By the end of the 1960s Johnny Neal's Starliners consisted of bass guitarist Barry Gray, drummer Roger Craythorne who had played in a band called "Sun Trolley", and Geoff Nicholls (doubling on guitar and keyboards) who was previously in a West Midlands pop group called The World of Oz.

 This was massive exposure - especially as Don Arden (see The Move) had seen the show, signed them up to a management contract, and rush-released their hit single entitled 'Put Your Hand In The Hand'.
-This led to other TV shows and BBC Radio One etc. topping the bill at cabaret venues around Britain and abroad.
+This led to other TV shows and BBC Radio One etc. with The Starliners topping the bill at cabaret venues around Britain and abroad.

 In 1974 Johnny formed yet another Starliner backing band and was given a dream gig to open the Five Star "Monomatapa Hotel" in Rhodesia.
 The Starliners returned to Birmingham after a year but Johnny remained and married his Rhodesian wife Maggie.
 Johnny Neal settled in Rhodesia (now Zimbabwe) and recorded some singles there for the South African TEAL record label - two of which were hits.